smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 Kayla Esquivel, a recent graduate of MIT pursuing her masters in engineering at MIT, said, "he was perfectly amiable when dealing with me, and I never had any serious problems with him, but I definitely heard horror stories form other people.
 Apparently he wasn't terribly good at being consistent with the things he claimed, and with the promises he would make."

 Warkander continued her thoughts and said "there's an unfortunate level of variation dean-to-dean.
 Some of the deans are much more understanding than others, and there is really nowhere to go if they are unreasonable to you."
 She continues that sometimes deans will not follow up with things that they have promised to do, since the office is usually fairly busy.
-"In general I think [S3 is] a very good resource, but it would be good if there were more mechanisms to effectively appeal their decisions and get a second opinion from a different dean."

 There is no doubt, however, that Randall does genuinely care about the happiness and success of the undergraduate student population.
 Not only does he stand as a member of many health and wellness boards on campus, but also he has a clear understanding of how students feel alone and are afraid of getting help.